Back to blog

 A Quick Decision Chart

 Not sure what to order?
-Here's a simple guide:
+Keep it simple.

 Closing a sale?
-Order the estoppel letter/status letter (for the title company) AND the resale package (for the buyer).
+Order the estoppel letter or status letter (for the title company) AND the resale package (for the buyer).

 Refinance, not a sale?
-You may only need the condo questionnaire for the lender, plus a payoff statement.
+You probably only need the condo questionnaire for the lender, plus a payoff statement.

 The Agent's Advantage